mgsosna/mattsosna.com/_posts/computer_science/2021-10-20-Stacks-queues.md

 Our methods return `None` if the stack is empty, but it'd be convenient to have a way to explicitly state if the stack has data.
 Let's therefore add an `is_empty` method.
 We'll also add methods that traverse the list: one that determines if the stack contains a requested value (`contains`), and one that prints the list contents (`__repr__`).
 Note that the traversal methods will execute in $O(n)$ time $-$ the longer the list, the longer it takes to scan or print all elements.<sup>[[2]](#2-creating-a-stack)</sup>

+(We could get fancy and achieve $O(1)$ time for `contains` by referencing a `dict` that keeps track of the number of instances of each value we add, but let's keep things simple for now.)

 {% include header-python.html %}
 ```python
 class Stack: